DangItJason/TutorBase/README.md

 ## Development
 This app is currently under development, utilizing the MERN (MongoDB, Express, React, and Node.js) stack.

+We also use:

+- Typescript
+- Redux Starter Kit

 ## License
 MIT